 If you store your vehicle outdoors, you should consider using a full-body cover.

-If you won't be riding for an extended period, follow these guidelines:
+If you won't be riding for an extended period,

 - Wash your vehicle and wax all painted surfaces (except matte painted surfaces).
 Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ▶ P. 55 - Place your vehicle on its center stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the vehicle to dry. - Remove the battery (≥ P. 60) to prevent discharge.
-Fully charge the battery and then place it in a shaded, well-ventilated area. - If you leave the battery in place, disconnect the negative terminal to prevent discharge.
+Fully charge the battery and then place it in a shaded, well-ventilated area.